plaurent75/WordpressInstaller/README.md

 # WordpressInstaller
-A wordpress installer for OVH Release 3
+A wordpress installer for OVH Release 3 (but should work on other linux distrib whith a few small modifications)

 Simple script to install a new Wordpress Site with Your usual Plugins.
 Also include a step by step prompt to add your plugins from Wordpress Repository or from a zip file